ietf-wg-sedate/draft-ietf-sedate-datetime-extended/draft-ietf-sedate-datetime-extended.md

 In the second case, the expert is instructed to ascertain that a basic specification does exist, even if not complete or published yet.

+The experts also are instructed to be frugal in the allocation of key identifiers that are suggestive of generally applicable semantics, keeping them in reserve for suffix keys that are likely to enjoy wide use and can make good use of the key identifier's conciseness.
+If the experts become aware of key identifiers that are deployed and in use, they may also initiate a registration on their own if they deem such a registration can avert potential future collisions.
+{: #de-instructions}

 # Security Considerations

 ## Excessive Disclosure